quarkly/elements/docs/card.md

 ### `zIndex`

 This CSS property specifies the stack order of an element.
-Works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky).
+Works on positioned elements (position="absolute", position="relative", position="fixed", or position="sticky").

 | Type                                           | Default |
 | ---------------------------------------------- | :-----: |